ig21/Udacity_ND_Cloud_DevOps_CapstoneP/README.md

 Note: some scripts and templates shared as part of course materials used in the project.

-## Step 1 - Scope of the project
+## Step 1 - Scope of the project reflected in the pipeline design

-# Pipeline description
+### Pipeline description

 - Clone git repository
 - Builing nano-app image performing linting as part of the build